 Government guidance is that attended funerals can take place as long as people adhere to the relevant guidelines and regulations, which include restrictions on the number of attendees.

-Apart from places that are under a local lockdown, new regulations allow more people to attend a funeral.
-However, the actual numbers will depend on the venue as guidance still states that a safe distance of at least two metres (three steps) should be maintained between individuals.
-Advice says that attendees in England should be limited to 30, while in Scotland it is 20.
-However, except in Wales, the previous restrictions limiting mourners to particular groups of people have been lifted, instead guidance advises that:
+The number of people who can attend a funeral continues to depend on the venue as guidance across the UK states that a safe distance of at least two metres (three steps) should be maintained between individuals.
+In addition, attendees in England should be limited to 30 and in Scotland it depends on the protection level of the area.

 Other key elements of government guidance, aimed at minimising the risk of transmission, include:

-- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough or a high temperature) should not attend as they pose a risk to others;
+- Any mourner showing coronavirus (COVID-19) symptoms (a new continuous cough, a high temperature or a loss of, or change in, your normal sense of taste or smell) should not attend in person as they pose a risk to others;

 - Grief Chat